-The California Native Plant Society (CNPS) is a non-profit organization dedicated to the understanding and appreciation of California's native plants and how to conserve them and their natural habitats through education, science, advocacy, horticulture, and land stewardship.
+The California Native Plant Society (CNPS) is a non-profit organization dedicated to the protection of California’s native plants and their natural habitats, today and into the future, through science, education, stewardship, gardening, and advocacy.

 The Santa Clara Valley Chapter of CNPS covers Santa Clara County and southern San Mateo County.
 It offers activities focusing on the many aspects of native plants, from gardening, plant identification, and photography to conservation and rare plants.
 Activities include talks and lectures and workshops, field trips, native plant sales, wildflower show, restoration workdays, and more.
 The chapter was founded in 1972; more history can be found here.